Akagi201/esalert/README.md

 #### interval

-A cron-style interval string describing when the search should be run and have the process run on the results.
+A [jobber-style](https://github.com/Akagi201/utilgo/tree/master/jobber) interval string describing when the search should be run and have the process run on the results.

 #### search